alexwlchan/alexwlchan.net/src/_drafts/cloudfront-logs.md

 ---

 I've been doing work recently to analyse some [CloudFront access logs][logs].
+There are lots of ways to do this, and I normally reach for Python inside a [Jupyter Notebook] because those are tools I'm very familiar with.
 I've done this a few times now, so I thought it'd be worth pulling out some of the common functions I write every time.

 The first is a parsing function, which gets the individual log entries from a single log file.